Government financial support for UK salons during the November lockdown

 Wales: Current restrictions

-Close contact services including salons and barbershops must close.
-Mobile hairdressers and therapists must not operate during this period.
+A two-week ‘fire break’ was introduced in Wales requiring close contact services, including salons and barbershops, to close temporarily.
+Mobile hairdressers and therapists were also not permitted to operate during this period.

 The Welsh Government has published FAQs about the fire break.